• kyrylo a year ago

 Today I stick with Ruby and Rails.
 I am trying to do my context switching in the front-end JS frameworks but I just feel a bit dead doing it at the moment!

-• hk1337 6 months ago
+• hk1337 a year ago

 I've always loved ruby.
 Sinatra was my jam long ago but after awhile it felt like just remaking Rails when I could just Rails.
 Then datamapper project went defunct and needing to use ActiveRecord if I didn't want manually do sql seemed even more like I should just use Rails.

-• cudgy 6 months ago
+• cudgy a year ago

 Rails is probably one of the most complete, turnkey frameworks I’ve ever used for web development.
 When I first encountered it, within a day or two, I was building full stack crud apps.